wojteklu/xcode-open-on-github/README.md

 ## Install

-Just double-click the files in quick-actions directory.
+Just double-click the files in quick-actions directory to add them to the Services menu.

 #### Pro Tip ®
 You can create your own keyboard shortcuts for added actions: